quartiq/stabilizer/docs/pages/getting-started.md

 After receiving the Stabilizer hardware, you will need to flash firmware onto the device to use your desired application.

-## Configuring Firmware

-Stabilizer firmware contains compile-time parameters that may need to be changed based on application requirements.
-Some examples of parameters that may require configuraton:
-* Sampling interval.
-* Batch size.
-* MQTT Broker IP address

-Parameters are configured by editing the file `src/configuration.rs`.

-Refer to the [documentation]({{site.baseurl}}/firmware/stabilizer/configuration/index.html) for more information on parameters.

-When these parameters are updated, firmware must be built and flashed onto Stabilizer before they take effect.

 ## Building Firmware

 1. Clone or download [stabilizer](https://github.com/quartiq/stabilizer)